mshortcodes/mini-projects/README.md

 ### Design

 I originally began working on these projects with vanilla JS and had completed four of them.
 However, it looked horrible.
 I can copy other designs but creating them myself is not my specialty.
 This is when I realized just diving in coding without a particular design or layout in mind is not the best idea.

 So, the design I implemented came from inspiration from a YouTuber I follow, ForrestKnight.
 He had created a mini-game website which I thought looked great with a minimal design.
-My projects are different, but the memory card game was also an idea from him.
+My projects are different than his except for the memory card game.

+I worked mostly on functionality for these projects.
+I used React to have seamless transitions between the projects and also for state management.
+The router allowed for an easy way to create a single-page app.
+It also helped with organization as each project is a separate component.

 ### Challenges